brunoserrate/VibingCrystalDefender/docs/memory-bank/architecture.md

   - Dedicated point light source for highlighting
   - Will track health and status in future implementations

+### 2. Enemy System
+- Handles spawning and movement of enemies toward the crystal
+- Implemented using an object pooling design pattern for performance
+- Features:
+  - Configurable pool size (default: 20 enemies)
+  - Four cardinal spawn points at arena boundaries
+  - Direct movement toward the crystal
+  - Automatic spawning at timed intervals
+  - Simple red cube representation (placeholder)
+  - Configurable movement speed and health values
+  - Integrated with the main game loop

 ## Future Architecture

 ### Planned Components